Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly

 \begin{example}[The stochastic diffusive SIR model] In the deterministic setting, the SIR model (susceptible-infected-removed) is a widely used model in epidemiology \cite{M89_SIR,H89_SIR,KM27_SIR}.
-Here, we consider the case of constant population (say, $N>0$).
-Taking into account spatial diffusivity and small scale fluctuations, stochastic perturbations of the SIR model (with constant population $N>0$) are of the form \eqref{eq:reaction_diffusion_system} with $\ell=2$, $F=0$, $f_1(\cdot,u)= -r_1 u_1u_2$, and $f_2(\cdot,u)=r_2 u_1u_2+ r_3 u_2$.
+Taking into account spatial diffusivity and small-scale fluctuations, stochastic perturbations of the SIR model (with constant population $N>0$) are of the form \eqref{eq:reaction_diffusion_system} with $\ell=2$, $F=0$, $f_1(\cdot,u)= -r_1 u_1u_2$, and $f_2(\cdot,u)=r_2 u_1u_2+ r_3 u_2$.
 The quantities $u_1$ and $u_2$ are the population of the stock of susceptible and infected subjects, respectively; while the stock of removed population $u_3$ (either by death or recovery) is given by $N-u_1-u_2$.
 Finally, $(r_1,r_2)$ are $\Progress\otimes \Borel(\Tor^d)$-measurable maps satisfying $r_i\geq 0$ a.e.\ on $\R_+\times \O\times \Tor^d$ and are determined experimentally.
-Of course, the above model contains as a sub-case the classical SIR model in case $(\om,x)$-independent solutions.
+Of course, as a sub-case the above model contains the classical SIR model in the case of $(\om,x)$-independent solutions.

-The stochastic diffusive SIR model is a special case of the Lotka-Volterra equations \eqref{eq:lotka_volterra} where one takes $\chi_{1,2}=r_1$, $\chi_{2,1}=r_2$, $\chi_{i,i}\equiv 0$, $\lambda_1=0$ and $\lambda_2=r_3$.
-Thus, under suitable assumptions on $(a,b,g,u_0)$ the SIR model is included in our setting, and global well-posedness follows from Theorem \ref{t:Lotka_Volterra}. \end{example}
+The stochastic diffusive SIR model is a special case of the Lotka-Volterra equations where one takes $\chi_{1,2}=r_1$, $\chi_{2,1}=r_2$, $\chi_{i,i}\equiv 0$, $\lambda_1=0$ and $\lambda_2=r_3$.
+Thus, under suitable assumptions on $(a,b,g,u_0)$, the SIR model is included in our setting, and global well-posedness follows from Theorem \ref{t:Lotka_Volterra}. \end{example}